-We tested the routers under load by using several traffic generators: Three FPGA-based traffic generators [14] and several Linux PCs.
-The FPGA-based traffic sources generated Ethernet frames containing simple IP packets.
+We tested the routers under load by using several traffic generators: Three FPGA-based traffic generators [20] and several Linux PCs.
+The former generated Ethernet frames containing simple IP packets.
 These hardware traffic generators were capable to send the maximum possible packet rate on each Gigabit Ethernet line without any jitter.

 Ethernet/IP packets with Quick-Start requests were generated by a C program on Linux PCs.
 For the Quick-Start measurements two traffic mixes were used: one with a ratio of 1% and one with a ratio of 50% Quick-Start packets.
 The requested rate was always set to 10.24 Mbit/s.
-The generated data rate is constant and pre-defined, i. e., the traffic generators do not use our Quick-Start endpoint implementation [5].
+The generated data rate is constant and predefined, i. e., the traffic generators do not use our Quick-Start endpoint implementation [9].
 This allowed to test the routers in permanent overload.

 We coded our XCP router implementation in a way that all packets are processed as XCP packets independent of their content.
-By this we could use simple IP packets for the measurements with the XCP router, as the processing time of the XCP header fields is independent of their numeric values.
+By this we could use simple IP packets for the measurements, as the processing time of the XCP header fields is independent of their numeric values.

-Fig. 4.
+Figure 4.
 Measurement setup

 As only the packet headers are processed, we generated minimum-sized Ethernet frames of 64 Bytes length.
-Thus, we achieved the highest possible packet rates of up to $(1 \ Gbit/s)/[(64 + 20) \cdot 8 \ bit)] = 1.488$ million packets per second (Mpps) per Gigabit Ethernet line (taking also the 20 Bytes of inter-framing gap and preamble into account).
+Thus, we achieved the highest possible packet rates of up to $(1 \, Gbit/s)/[(64+20)\cdot 8 \, bit)] = 1.488$ million packets per second (Mpps) per Gigabit Ethernet line (taking also the 20 Bytes of inter-framing gap and preamble into account).

 Our measurement setup is depicted in Fig. 4.
-All traffic sources were connected to a gigabit switch that switched the traffic to the three Gigabit Ethernet interfaces of our network processor board ENP-2611 from Radisys [15], which contains the Intel IXP2400 network processor running at 600 MHz.
+All traffic sources were connected to a gigabit switch that switched the traffic to the three Gigabit Ethernet interfaces of our network processor board ENP-2611 from Radisys [21], which contains the Intel IXP2400 network processor.